We often get asked this age-old question, “What is the best compact travel camera?”

 10 BEST COMPACT TRAVEL CAMERAS

-The Fujifilm X-T2 mirrorless camera is not the newest model out there, but it’s still a top contender for image excellence in the compact travel camera category.
+The Fujifilm X-T2 mirrorless camera is over a year old now, but it’s still a top contender for image excellence in the compact travel camera category.

 This camera is small and has a novelty element that makes it ‘fun’ to shoot.
 It has a compact, rugged and water-resistant design that’s built to take anywhere.